groomsy/blog/setup.md

 ## Initial Boot
 Boot the machine and setup your account.
 Log into iCloud and setup _Find my Mac_ and _iCloud Keychain_.
 Update any and all system software.
 Clean up your dock and set any color preferences you may have.
-Mine is pretty basic.
+Mine is pretty basic:

+### Finder
+* Set `New Finder windows show` to your user's home folder.
+* Set view options to arrange by Name and click `Use as Defaults`.
+* On the desktop, set view options to arrange by kind.

 ## Install Apple Software / Software from the Mac App Store
-The important software:

 ### [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)
 This is a no-brainer.
 I spend the overwhelming majority of my development time working on iOS projects or piddling with Mac projects.
 A few things to remember when setting up Xcode:
 * Login to your Apple developer account under `Preferences` > `Accounts`.